- What type of stud finder are you looking for?

 - Properly mark spots with removable material such as lead pencils or a piece of tape.
 Always double-check to avoid false positives before marking.

-- Make sure to have a decent spot to store in your stud finder as they come small and handy.
+- Make sure to have a decent spot to store in your stud finder in.
 If you haven’t got one, here’s a list of tool backpack that electricians must-have.

-- Don’t work on a surface with objects still hanging.
-Remove any obstruction relative to the area you aim to work on, regardless of how proximal they are to your chosen starting point.
+- Always remove any obstruction relative to the area you aim to work on, regardless of how proximal any rubbish or junk is to your chosen starting point.

-- Don’t mark with things like tacks or any other object that requires you to pierce the wall if you don’t need to.
+- Don’t mark the wall with tacks or any permanent marker if you don’t need to.

 Comparing magnetic stud finders